nperez0111/bookhive/README.md

 - Works without JavaScript, but has some dynamic features
 - All data is stored in your PDS, and can be used by other apps

-I'll be posting updates on this [Bluesky thread](https://bsky.app/profile/nickthesick.com/post/3lb7ilmgrxk2u).
+I'll be posting updates on this [Bluesky thread](https://bsky.app/profile/nickthesick.com/post/3lb7ilmgrxk2u) to share my progress, but this is usable right now on <https://bookhive.buzz>.

 ## Vision

-Goodreads has held the market for a long time, without improving their experience.
+Goodreads has held the market for a long time, without improving their user experience, and with actively hampering their API access.
 I wanted to make a decentralized, Bluesky-based alternative to Goodreads.

 The goal is to: